 *** Hamoa Beach – It’s a crescent beach surrounded by trees and one of the most beautiful beaches I’ve ever seen.
 It feels like a jungle beach, a half-moon beach surrounded by trees, relaxed vibe, perfect waves for swimming or surfing, the water is incredibly clear.
 Wish I could spend more time there.
 It’s listed as one of the best beaches in America!
 One of the highlights and hidden gems of Maui.

 *** MM #42, Seven Sacred Pools and Pipiwai Bamboo Trail – The most awaited stop on the road to Hana is at the very end.
 We reached Oheo Gulch around 3 PM and immediately headed to the Pipiwai trail.
 It is 4 miles round trip and takes about 2 hours.
-On the way there is a huge banyan tree and Waimoku waterfalls.
+On the way, there is a huge banyan tree and Waimoku waterfalls.
 The bamboo trail is such a magical place!
-After Pipiwai trail, we did the quick 1/2 mile Kuloa loop to see the Sacred pools which takes 15 minutes.
-The 7 cascading pools is quite a wonder of nature.
+After Pipiwai trail, we did the quick 1/2 mile Kuloa loop to see the Sacred pools which take 15 minutes.
+The 7 cascading pools are quite a wonder of nature.